What is HM Prison Service? The role of Her Majesty's Prison Service is to keep those who got sentenced for prison time

 Some prisons can be difficult to reach and costly when using public transport.
 Find out where and how to get help with the cost of making prison visits.

 BENEFITS GUIDE: Your allowances and entitlements may change or stop if you have been sent to prison.
 But, help is available from an adviser about benefits and prison terms.

-TAGGING GUIDE: Wearing an electronic tag is most often a community service condition.
-As a rule, tagging a criminal is a condition of an early release from prison.
+EMS TAGGING: Following the electronic tagging rules is most often a community service condition.
+The tagging of criminals is often a conditions for an early release from prison.

 You can find a prison address and visiting times by searching the Justice website.
 It gives contact details and information on all prisons in England and Wales.

 FIND A PRISONER: You can still find a prisoner even when you do not know which particular prison they are in.
 But, the prisoner must give permission for their information to get shared.
 The exception is if you belong to certain organisations such as the police or a firm of solicitors.